haiwen/seafile-user-manual/en/faq.md

 * PreconfigureKeepConfigWhenUninstall
 * PreconfigureSuppressLaunchAfterInstall

+In 2.0.13 version, a preconfigure option PreconfigureCacheDirectory is added.
+It can be used to preset the cache folder location.

 ## How to use run Seafile client as a service on Windows

 Seafile client can be configured to run as a daemon using tools like Firedaemon.
 First configure Seafile as the user it should run - in this example "Administator"：